rng-guy/NFSMWBartender/README.md

 **To install** Bartender:
 1. if it doesn't exist already, create a `scripts` folder in your game's installation folder;
-2. copy the `BartenderSettings` folder and .asi file into your game's `scripts` folder;
+2. copy the `BartenderSettings` folder and .asi file to your game's `scripts` folder;
 3. if Bartender's .asi file gets flagged by your antivirus software, whitelist the file; and
 4. (optional) in User Mode of [Binary 2.8.3](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) or newer, load and apply `FixMissingTextures.end`.